JakubIllner/jakubillner.github.io/_posts/2022-10-07-How-to-Get-OCI-Utilization-in-PLSQL.markdown

 # __OCI PLSQL SDK__

-Now I understand the shape of metrics data returned by OCI Monitoring, I can use the same query in ADW database with OCI PLSQL SDK.
+Now as I understand the shape of metrics data returned by OCI Monitoring, I can use the same query in ADW database with OCI PLSQL SDK.
 However, I need to get an average across the specified interval, not a list of averages with the defined frequency.
 To do that, I wrote a simple Function that retrieves metrics datapoints with 1 minute frequency and it calculates the average from the datapoints.

 The function parameters contain all the required parameters for the OCI Monitoring API.